brianzzs/BombCrypto-BotPython/README.md

 # HOW TO USE

--Just Run the .BAT of your choice.
-(Work All will always put all heroes to work at once)<br>
+-Just Run the .BAT of your choice. ( WORK_ALL.BAT will always put all heroes to work at once)<br>
 -BOT_NORMAL.bat will always put only the heroes with green stamina bars to work. <br>

 ## Infos